Spanish journalist, photographer kidnapped in Syria

 Journalist Javier Espinosa and photographer Ricardo Garcia-Vilanova were taken by rebel group the Islamic State in Iraq and the Levant (ISIL) on September 16 at a checkpoint in Raqqa province, which fell to militant Islamist brigades in March, the journalists' families said.

-They were traveling with members of the rebel Free Syrian Army, who were also taken by ISIL but released after 12 days.
+They were travelling with members of the rebel Free Syrian Army, who were also taken by ISIL but released after 12 days.

 The incident had not been reported until now because of negotiations with the rebels holding the men.